-Overnight camping in shelter of some description (tent, fly, bivy or hut), with or without road access.
-It includes camping that occurs on the Department of Conservation estate and council campsites, school grounds and private land.
+The guidance in this GPG is for overnight camping in shelter of some description (tent, fly, bivy or hut), with or without road access.
+It includes camping that occurs on the Department of Conservation estate and council campsites, school grounds, private land and iwi land.
 There may or may not be permanent toilets, tap water, a power supply or fixed (landline) communications.